ibm-cloud-docs/databases-for-enterprisedb/howto-migration-postgresql.md

 {:pre: .pre}
 {:tip: .tip}

-# Migrating to {{site.data.keyword.databases-for-enterprisedb}}
+# Migrating from PostgreSQL to {{site.data.keyword.databases-for-enterprisedb}}
 {: #migrating}

 Various options exist to migrate data from existing PostgreSQL databases to {{site.data.keyword.databases-for-enterprisedb_full}}.
-We focus on the simplest and most effective.
+We focus on the simplest and most effective method.
 To get started, you need PostgreSQL installed locally so you have the `psql` and `pg_dump` tools.
 And while not strictly required, the {{site.data.keyword.databases-for}} CLI makes it easier to connect and restore to a new {{site.data.keyword.databases-for-enterprisedb}} deployment.

 ## pg_dump